sara-adel16/GP_lost_app/README.md

 # GP_lost_app

-•	Mobile application to find missing people using AI (Graduation Project):
+•	Lost (Graduation Project):

-The application aims to provide a specialized platform to find missing people.
-Whether there is someone who found a missing person or someone who lost a person, the platform brings them all together by recognizing the faces of the lost people, matching them with the found people's faces, and then connecting them together.
+    ▪ The application aims to provide a specialized platform to find missing people.
+    ▪ Allows users to report a missing person or a found one by posting some information about that person including a photo of him/her.
+    ▪ Applies AI face recognition to search the database and compare the faces of the lost people with the found people's faces. o Technologies: Python, Flask, MySQL database.
+       o Grade: Excellent.

 •	Files: